tdalon/ahk/docs/_pages/Teams-PowerTools.md

-Different Tools are porvided to support the usage of Microsoft Teams Client on Windows:
+Different Tools are provided to support the usage of Microsoft Teams Client on Windows:

 | [Teamsy](Teamsy)       | [Teamsy Launcher](Teamsy-Launcher)           | [Teams Shortcuts](Teams-Shortcuts)  |